 The gender pay gap is the percentage difference between average hourly earnings for men and women

-Gender Pay Gap for the reporting date of 5 April 2019.
+Shakespeare’s Globe Gender Pay Gap for the 5 April 2020

-For the purposes of this reporting we publish four pieces of information annually on our website and on the government’s gender pay gap service:
+We publish four pieces of information annually on our website and on the Government’s gender pay gap service: